 2 Angel Food Cake pans

-Volcano Cake Instructions:
+Volcano and Dinosaur Cake Instructions:

 Make the cake batter as directed.
 I poured both of my cakes into angel food pans which made it VERY easy to remove.
 Follow baking directions as box indicates.
 When they are finished baking flip them upside down out of their baking pans and leave on a flat surface to cool off.
 You can choose to freeze the cakes at this point if you are pre-making your cakes, otherwise wait for the cakes to be completely cool before continuing.
 Once they are completely cool stack them on top of each other.
 If you used an angel food cake pan like I did you will have a hollow center.